anacampesan/anazard_previous/_posts/2017-08-14-js-getting-hostname.md

 comments: true
 title: "Getting the hostname of a url in Javascript"
 tags: [programming, javascript, front-end, technology]
-img: ['1.jpg']
+img: ['js.png']
 ---

 I was looking for ways of getting the hostname part of a given url.
-For my surprise, JS had a built-in feature to do that, as long as the link is within a **< a >** tag.
-So we have to create a temporary tag to hold the link, extract the hostname and get rid of it when we’re done.
+For my surprise, JS had a built-in feature for that, as long as the link is within a **< a >** tag.
+So we have to create a temporary tag to hold the link, extract the hostname and get rid of it once we're done.

 ```js
 // JS function